When you're craving an AIP Chicken Soup, why not make it a Thai Chicken soup? SUPER flavorful, no nightshades, and so easy to freeze for later!

 Why I made a Thai-style AIP Chicken Soup

-So I've been coming up with all sorts of recipes to help – one of them being this AIP Thai Chicken Soup.
+So I've been coming up with some recipes to help that – one of them being this AIP Thai Chicken Soup.

 A bowl of normal chicken soup can be delicious and comforting, but there's something about getting a bowl of Thai flavor while on the AIP Diet.